• Edited By

 Your retirement age is calculated considering your current savings, investment strategies and ideal savings when you retire.
 In this calculation, your retirement age is determined by when you can afford to retire.

-Affordability is based on the recommendation to save 80 percent of your current income for each year of retirement — it’s not when retirement benefits begin, or when you reach full retirement age for Social Security.
+Affordability is based on the recommendation to save 80% of your current income for each year of retirement — it’s not when retirement benefits begin, or when you reach full retirement age for Social Security.

 Use the calculator above to evaluate your retirement by inputting the following information: